 The manager knows that the game is up and his goose is cooked.
 So he does some pretty quick mental calculations.
 “What am I going to do, now that my master is taking the position away from me?,” he says to himself, “I am not strong enough to dig, and I am not about to start begging.”
 The manager realizes that he can still use the tools at his disposal to do a little last minute business.

 So he calls up a couple of the people who owe his boss money and meets with them.
-He cuts one guy’s bill in half and knocks 20% off the other guy’s bill.
+He gives them some deep discounts: he knocks 20% off the one guy’s bill and straight up cuts the other guy’s bill in half.
 Now, the language here kind of obscures just how much money we’re talking about.
 Our translation talks about “jugs” of olive oil and “containers” of wheat.
 The actual amount of each was about 900 gallons of olive oil and about 800 bushels of wheat.
 It wasn’t that these were people who were really, really into olive oil and wheat; these were commercial debts.
 These two men were his boss’s business partners, and this manager had just made both of them very, very happy.

 And this guy – the cheating manager who squanders his master’s property, the unscrupulous steward who uses his last day in his position to screw over his boss one last time – this is the guy that Jesus is lifting up as an example.
 It is truly a bizarre parable.
 And there’s some disagreement over what the mangager was really doing, whether he was cutting interest or giving up his own commission or if he was a slave sticking it to his rich owner.
 But the basic fact remains that he looked at the tools at his disposal and saw how they could be used for a larger purpose.